Gold makes glittering souvenir of Mecca for Islam's pilgrims

 Dozens of gold shops lie just outside the Grand Mosque, Islam's holiest site, and their shelves and windows sparkle with bracelets, necklaces, rings, earrings, lockets and chains engraved with traditional Middle Eastern and Indian designs.

-Prices of unworked gold are similar to those in Dubai, a regional jewelry hub, with 24-carats going for 204 UAE dirhams ($55.54) a gram in the emirate, according to www.uaegoldpricetoday.com, and 215 riyals ($57.33) in Mecca, said a shopkeeper.
+Prices of unworked gold are similar to those in Dubai, a regional jewellery hub, with 24-carats going for 204 UAE dirhams a gram in the emirate, according to www.uaegoldpricetoday.com, and 215 riyals in Mecca, said a shopkeeper.

 "The gold sold in Mecca is pure and not tampered with," he said.
 "The Saudi gold is the best in the world.
 Its quality is high and it's blessed.
 People buy gold and say this is blessed gold from Mecca."